Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The grill also comes with an “infinite control” burner valve and electronic ignition for super-fast startups, as well as an option to buy an adapter hose for larger tanks.
 The lightweight attachable shelves can’t hold too much weight, but they are still ideal for storing before-and-after meats, and adds more versatility to set-up – this Weber go-anywhere portable gas grill is ideal for pretty much any scenario.

 The one downside that we’ll note is the weight.
 This Weber is incredibly durable with enamel-covered cast iron grates and a hefty aluminum lid that can stand up to a lot of rough conditions, but that means this mode is extra heavy at 42.5 pounds.
-You may need some help setting it up, or at least get ready to work some muscles while getting it out.
+You may need some help setting it up on a camping trip, or at least get ready to work some muscles while getting it out.
+A smaller option is the Weber Smokey Joe, but this enamel-covered cooking grate does make it easy to clean, and this is still one of the best grills around.

 Price: $122.42 | Cooking Surface: 240 square inches | Fuel: Charcoal | Heat: N/A | Weight: 22.9 pounds | Dimensions: 15.4 x 18.5 x 17.7 inches